kristinamarkoska/price-prediction/README.md

 This project predicts the prices of used cars using a Linear Regression model.
 The goal is to accurately estimate car prices based on features such as brand, year, fuel type, mileage.

-Dataset: Used car listings with features like brand, year, mileage, fuel type, and price
+-Dataset: Used car listings with features like brand, year, mileage, fuel type, and price

-Task: Regression (predicting car price)
+-Task: Regression (predicting car price)

-Model: Linear Regression
+-Model: Linear Regression

-Libraries: Python, Pandas, Scikit-learn, NumPy, Matplotlib, Seaborn
+-Libraries: Python, Pandas, Scikit-learn, NumPy, Matplotlib, Seaborn